idealabasu/idealab_jekyll_source/content/news/2021-12-12-dr-aukes-presentation.md

 date: 2021-12-12
 ---

 Dr. Aukes recently presented some recent work at the ATLAS Institute.
-This has just been posted
+This has just been posted.

 <https://www.colorado.edu/atlas/atlas-colloquium>